ynx0/airlock/Airlock Integration Testing Guide.md

 * Method 2 - **Boot From Cache** has the following properties:
-	* Only downloads the urbit runtime if it doesn't exist
-	* Uses an archive of a pristine fakezod state to avoid booting from scratch
+	* Uses an archive of pristine state to avoid booting from scratch
+	* Can create any number of fake ships
+	* Can perform a manual OTA
 	* Made up of multiple shell scripts
+	* Only downloads certain dependencies (i.e. the urbit runtime, OTA) if they don't exist

-Method 1 doesn't really make much sense running as a local script, and is only really useful as a CI script.
+Method 1 doesn't really make much sense running as a local script, and is only really useful as a quick and dirty CI script.
 Method 2, on the other hand works equally well both as a local script and as a script running in a CI environment.